joe-speedboat/workshop.ansible/03 Getting Started.md

 ```
 ansible-doc -l | wc -l
 ```
-Oh, about 3400 modules!
+Oh wow, about 3400 modules!
 We can do a lot of things with that, but how?

-ansible
+### ansible
+With the ansible comand, we can define and run a single task 'playbook' against a set of hosts

 ansible-galaxy